Ramyerra2703/8bit-Up-Down-Counter/README.md

 The library setup time is 0.13 ns and the data arrival time (delay) is 1.61 ns.

-The minimum time period of the clock is setup time + arrival time= 0.13 + 1.61 ns = 1.74 ns
+The minimum slack of the design for clock period of 10 ns is 8.29 ns.
+Therefore the maximum clock frequency of the design is 1/(10-8.29)=584.79 MHz.

 performance achieved is 574.71Mhz